jubatus/website/source/en/tutorial/graph_python.rst

    -Snip-

   Now, we input the value of <station_cd1> in the XML file into the instance variable 'station1' in [StationJoin] class, and the value of <station_cd2> in to 'station2'.
-  The number of instance created in [StationJoin] is the same as the number of <station_join> tags, and they are sotred in the ArrayList that created at Row 28 （Row 31-41).
+  The number of instance created in [StationJoin] is the same as the number of <station_join> tags, and they are sotred in the ArrayList that created at Line 28 （Line 31-41).

-  Next, we make the graph by using the list created above (Row 44-57).
+  Next, we make the graph by using the list created above (Line 44-57).
   The method [create_graph] performs the following task.

    3-1.
 Add station information and ID.